SRechenberger/pen-and-paper/Brainstorming.md

 Have a *Mana* system.
 Also, the simulation of exhaustion by using a spell or skill is much more reasonable, than just limiting the use of it to a arbitrary number per Day or Rest.

+## Problems
+### Competetive Rolls/Saving Rolls
+How could saving rolls be handled?
+Could the bonus, that the *attacker* has, be used as a malus to the *defender*?